 PLEASE NOTE (JUNE 1, 2018): There has been a significant change in visa requirements for those traveling to the Dominican Republic.
 The US$10 fee required for a 30-day entrance visa is now being applied to the cost of airfare and is no longer being collected during the immigration and customs process at Dominican Republic airports.
 The US$10 charge is not being dropped, but is paid in advance as part of the airline ticketing process.
 This should speed up the overall arrival process for arriving mission teams and other visitors from the United States.

-Approximately 50 mission teams from the United States come to work in the Diocese of the Dominican Republic each year.
-Click here for an online photograph album of all teams that have arrived in 2018.
+Mission Trips Approximately 50 mission teams from the United States come to work in the Diocese of the Dominican Republic each year.
+Click here for an online photograph album of all of the teams that have arrived in 2019.
 The Diocese has an office dedicated to the planning and support of the work of mission teams, and the Dominican Development Group works in close cooperation with this office to facilitate the transfer of funds needed to pay for in-country meals and lodging, transportation, and program supplies such as construction materials.
 The DDG has developed secure and reliable methods to transfer funds internationally to the Diocese of the Dominican Republic that satisfy all U.S. Homeland Security banking regulations for such transfers.
 As a 501(c)(3) organization, the DDG can accept funds as charitable contributions under Internal Revenue Service regulations.
 Funds sent by individuals directly to the Diocese of the Dominican Republic are not considered charitable contributions under U.S. tax law.

 The DDG has installed a toll-free way for mission team leaders in the US to call the DR Mission Team Support Office in Santo Domingo.
 Just make a call to the DDG’s office in Tampa FL (813 400-2722), select Option 3, and you will be automatically connected to the Santo Domingo office.
 The only charge to you is the cost of the call from your US location to Tampa.